-Expenses in 2023 are expected to increase overall as follows, based on the cost drivers set out below:
+Expenses in 2024 are expected to increase overall as follows, based on the cost drivers set out below:

-- 1. Coastal contract and callback costs are expected to decrease by \$0.9 million in 2023.
-This decrease is primarily driven by: - a. a 10% decrease in volumes over 2022 from concerns of an economic recession; - b. a 9.5% increase in the pilotage unit fee payout rate; and - c. a 9.5% increase in the hourly fee payout rate. - 2.
-Salaries and benefits are expected to increase by \$1.2 million due to wage increases in collective agreements being tied to increases in the Consumer Price Index for the preceding year, which has been forecast to be 8.5% at the end of 2022. - 3.
-Pilot transportation costs are expected to decrease by \$1.2 million, as we were using more costly charter flights at the beginning of 2022 to ensure pilot safety and availability during the fifth wave (Omicron variant) of the pandemic.
-We are not expecting that need to recur in 2023. - 4.
-Training costs are expected to increase by \$0.2 million in 2023, as we complete catching up with training postponed during the pandemic. - 5.
-Depreciation costs are expected to increase by \$2.5 million in 2023, primarily from setting up and amortizing a right-of-use asset related to the helicopter services contract for pilot transportation that we expect to sign in 2023 to support the expanded Trans Mountain pipeline and terminal.
+- 1. Coastal contract and callback costs are expected to increase by \$2.1 million in 2023.
+This decrease is primarily driven by: - a. a 5% increase in the pilotage unit fee payout rate; - b. a 5% increase in the hourly fee payout rate; and - c. offset by a 2% decrease in volumes over 2023 from concerns of an economic recession - 2.
+Salaries and benefits are expected to increase by \$1.0 million due to wage increases in collective agreements being tied to increases in the Consumer Price Index for Vancouver at the beginning of the year, which the Authority has forecast to be 4.0% at the beginning of 2024. - 3.
+Pilot transportation costs are expected to increase by \$1.3 million, primarily due to the operating cost of a helicopter to be used to transport pilots to and from tankers departing from the expanded Trans Mountain pipeline and terminal in Burnaby. - 4.
+Training costs are expected to increase by \$0.6 million in 2024, also associated with the start of the helicopter program. - 5.
+Depreciation costs are expected to increase by \$3.2 million in 2024, primarily from recording and amortizing a right-of-use asset related to the helicopter services contract for pilot transportation that we expect to sign in 2024 to support the expanded Trans Mountain pipeline and terminal.